You can take tests and submit assignments in the Blackboard app. If a test isn't mobile compatible, you're directed to a browser view of the test.

 - Add Text: Type text that you want your instructor to receive with your assignment submission.

 - Add File: Attach one or more files.
-You can look for files on your phone or in your Google Drive, Dropbox, or OneDrive cloud storage.
+You can look for files on your phone or on your cloud storage.
 If you select a cloud service that you haven't linked to the Blackboard app yet, you're prompted to sign in to that service.